-- Hotels in larger, more popular cities frequently raise their rates on weekends.
+- Hotels in larger, more popular cities frequently raise rates on weekends.
 Avoid weekends!

 - Auto motels (hourly motels) can offer more favourable nightly rates.

-- If there are two of you split a plate rather than ordering a meal each.
+- Two people can easily split a plate rather than ordering a meal each.

-- It is perfectly acceptable to bring your own beer or any drink you wish to consume into an eating establishment.
+- It’s perfectly acceptable to bring your own beer or any drink into many restaurants in Baja Mexico.

-- Brown bag it instead of going to a bar.
-Buy a tin of beer, wrap it in a street bag and find a nice spot to discreetly enjoy your drink.
+- Brown-bag it instead of going to a bar – buy a tin of beer, wrap it in a street bag and find a nice spot to discreetly enjoy it.

-- Consult our posts dedicated to the cheapest eats along the Baja Peninsula and the best spots for fish tacos – a Baja staple.
+- Consult our posts highlighting the cheapest eats along the Baja Peninsula and the best spots for fish tacos – a Baja California staple.

 - Have small bills for tolls (and everything else).
-Trying to get change for a bill any bigger than a 20 Peso note anywhere in Mexico is equivalent to capturing a unicorn and equally as confounding!
+Trying to get change for anything bigger than a 20 peso note anywhere in Mexico is equivalent to capturing a unicorn and equally as confounding!

-- Bring a hammock, if you have one.
-Most beaches have palapas with sturdy support posts – ideal for stringing up a hammock.
+- Bring a proper hammock.
+Most beaches have palapas with sturdy support posts ideal for stringing up a hammock for relaxing.

-- Gather your own firewood wherever you may find it.
-Campfire restrictions are not enforced nor are they posted.
+- Gather your own firewood wherever you find it.
+Campfire restrictions are not enforced or posted.

 - Bring a kayak, a bike, a fishing rod or something to while away the hours.

-- Bring a hip flask and a small funnel to fill your hip flask, to help while away the hours.
+- Bring a hip flask and a small funnel to fill it.
+This is also good to help while away the hours!

-Although beach camping on the Baja Peninsula is beautiful, it is definitely wise to have some outlet to kill time.
-We have been known to refer to it as the Blah-ha!
-So we cannot recommend enough having a kayak and a hip flask!
+Beach camping on the Baja Peninsula is beautiful but it’s definitely wise to have an outlet to kill time.
+We tend to refer to this land as the Blah-ha and cannot recommend enough having a kayak and a hip flask!

 - All of Baja Mexico is in the Free Zone.
 You do not need a T.I.P.
-(Temporary Importation Permit).
+(Temporary Importation Permit) for your vehicle.

-- Arm yourself with a Baja California Map for driving in Baja.
+- Arm yourself with a Baja California Map before hitting the highway.

-- Do not drive at night, herd animals like to soak up the heat of the tarmac road during the night whilst having sweet dreams.
+- Don’t drive at night as herd animals often soak up the heat of the road after the sun goes down.

-- Military checkpoints are common and not to be feared, as long as you are not carrying anything illegal.
+- Military checkpoints are common and not to be feared as long as you aren’t carrying anything illegal.

-- You will encounter potholes like you’ve never seen before.
+- Beware of potholes like you’ve never seen before.

-- You will encounter topes (speed bumps), often with their own potholes.
+- You’ll encounter topes (speed bumps), often full of potholes themselves!

 - Llanteras are like Mexico’s answer to a local pit crew.
 They specialise in replacing your punctured tyres with used tyres.

-- Road trips in Mexico will challenge your fortitude as a driver.
+- Road trips in Baja California will challenge your fortitude as a driver.

 Time Zone Change:

-- Do not forget to change your clocks/watches when you cross from Baja California to Baja California Sur.
-Guerrero Negro and all points south of there are one hour ahead (forward) of Baja California (Baja North).
+- Don’t forget to change the time when crossing from the state of Baja California to the state of Baja California Sur.
+Guerrero Negro and all points south are one hour ahead (forward) of Baja California state (Baja North).